Skip to content

 What is a CTP violation?

-If the CTP violation is not cleared in the time allotted per the loan agreement, we will first provide a notice that we have foreclosed on the collateral backing your loan, and later we will liquidate sufficient collateral to repay the unpaid loan balance, including fees, and close the loan.
+If the CTP violation is not cleared in the time allotted, and/or if the CTP immediate failure threshold is breached, we will first provide a notice that we have foreclosed on the collateral backing your loan, and later we will liquidate sufficient collateral to repay the unpaid loan balance, including fees, and close the loan.
 Such a liquidation may occur immediately or on a delay after we have provided you with the foreclosure notice, and once the foreclosure notice is sent, it cannot be reversed.
 Any remaining collateral will be returned to you.

 150% CTP ratio—CTP violation